-Another eventful week has passed in the ever-eventful world of crypto and Web3.
+The Chainsaw Weekly wrap covers more madness from the FTX collapse among other craziness.
+Yes, another eventful week has passed in the world of crypto and Web3.
 Here’s everything that happened in Web3 over the last seven days, condensed into an easily digestible wrap up for your reading pleasure in this edition of The Chainsaw Weekly Wrap.

 This week started off with a wave of excitement, as crypto asset prices surged.
 While investors celebrated the double digit surge in prices of cryptocurrencies across the market, some of crypto’s most notorious actors, Zhu Su and Kyle Davies, took advantage of the temporary euphoria to announce the launch of a new exchange called ‘GTX’.

 According to a leaked pitch deck that did the rounds on Twitter, GTX was named in a humorous jab at collapsed exchange FTX, with ‘G’ being the next letter in the alphabet after ‘F’.
 After some vicious backlash, the disgraced founders and their equally questionable new partner CoinFLEX clarified that the name was simply a placeholder until a better option appeared.

 Bitzlato?
 What the f*ck is Bitzlato?

 The crypto community was left open-mouthed after the US Department of Justice teased a “major international cryptocurrency action”.

 Investors whipped themselves into frenzy fearing that another FTX-like collapse was imminent and the price of both Bitcoin (BTC) and Ethereum (ETH) plunged more than 5% in the following hours.

 However, in a wildly disappointing revelation, the Justice Department announced that this “major action” was actually just taking down a tiny Hong Kong-based crypto exchange called #Bitzlato, which had never held more than $6 million on its books.